Bmax B4 Ultra

 The build quality of the Bmax B4 Ultra reflects thoughtful engineering for its intended use case.
 The compact chassis measures just 4.25 by 4.13 by 1.38 inches, making it one of the smallest mini PCs available with Intel Alder Lake-N architecture.
 The included VESA mounting bracket allows the unit to be attached directly behind a monitor, effectively creating an all-in-one setup.
 Port accessibility is well-considered with connections spread across the front, rear, and sides of the unit, though the short power adapter cord noted by reviewers may require careful placement or an extension.

 Performance from the Intel N150 processor positions the B4 Ultra as a capable light-duty workstation.
 The 6W TDP chip handles office applications, web browsing, and even serves as an excellent HTPC for streaming content.
 Testing by reviewers confirms smooth 4K video playback from YouTube, with some users reporting acceptable 8K playback as well.
-Light gaming is possible with titles like Roblox running on high settings, though more demanding games like Genshin Impact require low settings at 30 FPS.
+Light gaming is possible with casual and online titles, but graphics-heavy AAA games are beyond what the N150 can drive.
 The N150 runs approximately 15% faster in single-threaded and 25% faster in multi-threaded tasks compared to the N100.

 Connectivity options are solid for a mini PC in this class, with dual HDMI 2.1 ports enabling connection to two 4K displays simultaneously.
 The B4 Ultra includes two USB 2.0 ports, two USB 3.0 ports, a single USB-C port (data only, no video output), and Gigabit Ethernet.
 WiFi 5 (802.11ac) and Bluetooth 5.0 handle wireless connectivity, though the WiFi performance has been noted as slower than some competitors.
 For storage expansion, dual M.2 slots and a 2.5-inch SATA bay provide ample upgrade paths despite the soldered RAM limiting memory upgrades.